 Nonmodifiable factors found to be linked to significant fatigue included older age, being female, being unmarried (separated, widowed, or divorced), having several children, longer period of time with MS diagnosis, being retired because of disability, and lower level of education.

-It’s well established that physical exercise is beneficial for people who live with multiple sclerosis, even though it often is the last thing they feel like doing.
+Bottom line It’s well established that physical exercise is beneficial for people who live with multiple sclerosis, even though it often is the last thing they feel like doing.
 However, efforts should be made to incorporate enjoyable physical activities into one’s daily routine or at least three or more times a week.

 As this study suggests, there are other lifestyle factors that have a significant impact on fatigue in multiple sclerosis.
 Even though the particulars of diet were not discussed in the report, previous research has indicated some general guidelines, such as focusing on fresh fruits and vegetables, avoiding refined/processed foods, watching fat intake, and possibly avoiding gluten can be beneficial and considered a more healthful approach.